-Parents will keep up-to-date with the weekly automated e-mail which shows their sons' sign-up status for upcoming events, medical forms about to expire,
+Parents will keep up-to-date with the weekly automated e-mail which shows their scouts' sign-up status for upcoming events, medical forms about to expire,

-troop equipment and library materials that their sons have checked out, current account balances, and recent transactions.
+troop equipment and library materials that their scouts have checked out, current account balances, and recent transactions.

-Parents can log on to the site to view their sons' account balances and transaction history.
-They can also view their sons' status on all merit badges and rank advancement.
+Parents can log on to the site to view their scouts' account balances and transaction history.
+They can also view their scouts' status on all merit badges and rank advancement.

 Parents can view the troop calendar and learn exactly what is planned for each meeting and campout.

 Parents can sign up themselves and their scouts for upcoming events and indicate whether they can drive and take other scouts.
 They can also sign up themselves and their scouts for shifts at upcoming fundraisers.

 Parents can purchase merchandise from the troop - like troop t-shirts - on-line, and pay for it from their account or pay with a credit or debit card.

 Parents can send e-mails and SMS messages to troop leaders to learn more about what is going on.

-Parents can promote their sons' on-line fundraising events by sending their Personal URL to the ScoutSales.org site to friends and relatives.
+Parents can promote their scouts' on-line fundraising events by sending their Personal URL to the ScoutSales.org site to friends and relatives.

 The scoutmaster corps will rely on TroopWebHost to plan activities and advancement opportunities.